By Donald Monteiro, MD, gynecologist

 At age 21, we recommend that women have their first Pap test.
 The Pap test is recommended every three years between ages 21 and 30 to test for cervical cancer and HPV.

 The “family planning” years: Ages 22 to 44

 Starting at this stage in life, the annual exam includes a breast exam, an abdominal exam, and a pelvic exam.
 We’ll check for abnormalities, such as lumps or painful areas, and talk with you about your concerns.

 At the annual visit, we’ll check your blood pressure and body mass index (BMI).
-We’ll also talk about nutrition, exercise, and weight management to help reduce your risk for Type 2 diabetes and certain cancers down the line.
+We’ll also talk about family medical history, nutrition, exercise, and weight management to help reduce your risk for Type 2 diabetes and certain cancers down the line.